dandevri/learn-node/notes.md

 Keep ajax request as slim as possible.
 Slim down the json response.

 Use JavaScript to post the data instead of using the browser to do it.

+Virtual field dont explicitly go to json or in objects.

+Aggregation; multistep or complex queries.

+Put complex queries inside the model, as close to the model as you can.